momenulhaque/Crossfit/README.md

-# Crossfit: An R package to fit and compare DC-AIPW and DC-TMLE for multiple splits
+# Crossfit: An R package to apply sample splitting (cross-fit) to AIPW and TMLE in causal inference

-## How to install and apply DC-AIPW and DC-TMLE on a data set
+## How to install

 ```{r}
 devtools::install_github("momenulhaque/Crossfit") # it will install the package
 library(Crossfit)
 ```
 Now the package is ready to use.
-It supports applying both DC-AIPW and DC-TMLE for two cases-
+It supports applying both AIPW and TMLE for two cases-

 ### Case 1: Without parallelization